 Remove the rings from the cakes, but keep the acetate on.
 Add a second layer of acetate 0.5 inches higher than the original acetate over top the original acetate.
 Place the rings back on.

-For the meringue, combine the egg whites and sugar in the bowl of a stand mixer set over a saucepan of barely simmering water.
+, combine the egg whites and sugar in the bowl of a stand mixer set over a saucepan of barely simmering water.
 Whisking constantly, bring the mixture to 60 C, then transfer to the stand mixer and whip on high speed until stiff peaks form, about 8 minutes.
 Add the vanilla paste and whip for 1 minute to combine.

 Pipe the meringue into the rings until it reaches the top of the second layer of acetate.
 Smooth the top with an offset spatula and freeze for 30 minutes.